tristan-deep/joint-diffusion/README.md

 </tr></table>
 </p>

-# Inference
+## Inference
-## install environment
+### Install environment
 Install an environment with TF2.10 and Pytorch, both GPU enabled.
 All the other dependencies can be found in the [requirements](./requirements) folder.
 See [installation environment](#installation-environment) for more detailed instructions.
-## download weights
+### Download weights
-Pretrained weights should be automatically downloaded to the [./checkpoints](./checkpoints) folder, but can also be manually downloaded [here]([link-tba](https://drive.google.com/uc?id=1OxC_9MMf1W7sO2adeENpvrH2atsjThTZ)).
+Pretrained weights should be automatically downloaded to the [./checkpoints](./checkpoints) folder, but can also be manually downloaded [here](https://drive.google.com/uc?id=1OxC_9MMf1W7sO2adeENpvrH2atsjThTZ).
 Each dataset is a different folder in the checkpoints directory and all the different models have a separate nested folder again for each dataset.
 In those model folders, besides the checkpoint, a training config `.yaml` file is provided for each trained model (necessary for inference, to build the model again).

-## run inference
+### Run inference
 Use the [inference.py](inference.py) script for inference.
 ```
+usage: inference.py [-h]
+                    [-e EXPERIMENT]
+                    [-t {denoise,sample,evaluate,show_dataset}]
+                    [-n NUM_IMG]
-usage: inference.py [-h] [-e EXPERIMENT] [-t {denoise,sample,evaluate,show_dataset}] [-n NUM_IMG] [-m [MODELS ...]] [-s SWEEP]
+                    [-m [MODELS ...]]
+                    [-s SWEEP]

 options:
   -h, --help            show this help message and exit